-‘My Life had stood – a Loaded Gun’ by Emily Dickinson is a six stanza poem that is separated into sets of four lines, or quatrains.
+‘My Life had stood – a Loaded Gun’ is a six stanza poem that is separated into sets of four lines, or quatrains.
 The poem does not have a title, and instead goes by either its first line or the number 764.
 This was the case for almost all of the poetry she wrote. ‘‘My Life had stood – a Loaded Gun’ does not conform to one particular pattern of rhyme.
 Instead, there are moments of half/slant and full rhymes scattered throughout the text.
 For instance, in the first and last stanzas the second and fourth lines rhyme.

 Repetition also plays a major role in ‘My Life had stood – a Loaded Gun’.
 Whether that is the repetition of hunting, or the textual repetition of “And now” (also known as anaphora) in the second stanza.